 Need the best gaming PC for 2019?
 This guide gives you five of the best gaming computer builds and pre-built gaming PC options at a variety of price points.

 With modern PC games advancing at such a rapid rate, there is no surprise that there are multiple games that have been released that most standard cookie-cutter computers (cheap pre-built systems) can barely handle.
 And, as PC gamers we like to have and experience the best… We like to play our games on the highest settings possible, with the highest framerate possible.

 Fortunately, in this day and age, even a budget gaming PC build will allow you to play most games on higher settings on an affordable 1080p monitor.
 (Although, in this guide, we’ll be talking about high-end gaming computers, rather than budget-friendly systems.)

-This is especially true when you take it upon yourself to build your own custom gaming desktop, which will ultimately save you a ton of money on the markup prices that you would’ve paid for a pre-built computer (like an Alienware or Cyber Power PC system) or a high-end gaming laptop.
+This is especially true when you take it upon yourself to build your own custom gaming desktop, which will ultimately save you a ton of money on the markup prices that you would’ve paid for a prebuilt gaming computer (like an Alienware or Cyber Power PC system) or a high-end gaming laptop.

 The good news is that building a computer is a very doable thing for just about anyone.
 Seriously… if you can operate a screwdriver and read, then I’m pretty confident that you can build your own PC.